ysc2229-s1-23/.github/profile/README.md

 ## Lecture Notes

 All lecture notes can be found on Canvas.
-If you want, you can also [check this out](https://ysc2229-website.vercel.app/).

 ## Required Reading List